Table of Contents

-One thing a lot of people are going to learn the hard way is that even if you can find out what the applicable protection is for your home, there’s an exception which limits whether you can use it.
-It has to be almost 4 years since you’ve had the house, or you don’t get the minimum $300,000 exemption amount.
+One thing a lot of people are going to learn the hard way is that even if you can find out what the applicable protection is for your home, there’s a number of exceptions which limits whether you can use it.
+For example, it has to be almost 4 years since you’ve had the house, or you don’t get the minimum $300,000 exemption amount.

 Again, you really want to meet with an attorney, because once you file bankruptcy Chapter 7 and the trustee wants to take your house, at that point it’s too late to back out.
 Do it right, meet with an experienced bankruptcy attorney now, and let him or her be your guide in this new and potentially treacherous terrain.

-Q: What’s my number?
+Q: What’s my exemption number?
 A: The California homestead exemption area is new and unsettled

 Bankruptcy attorneys right now are wondering what it all means, and none of us knows for sure.
 I don’t want to post information which could be wrong and end up costing your home.
 I’m trying to share the good news of the change, but while also letting you know things aren’t really clear yet and we all need to be extremely cautious.

 What’s the Los Angeles County Median Home Value?